-Billd: An Alternative To Construction Loans For Materials Financing
+Billd: An Alternative To Construction Business Loans For Materials Financing

-Billd partners with materials suppliers to offer you one single place to order all your materials with arranged payment terms, so you don’t have to spend time on negotiation or admin and focus on winning more projects.
+Billd partners with materials suppliers to offer you one single place to order all your materials with arranged payment terms, so you don’t have to spend time on the negotiation or admin tasks, so you can focus on winning more projects.
 This is an excellent alternative to other types of financing, like business term loans, credit cards, business lines of credit, or invoice financing.

 So, how does it exactly work?
 Let’s take it step by step: